FluegelsApps/iot-utilities/README.md

 The IoT-Utilities app is a generic tool to get to know and demonstrate the "Aruba IoT Interface" functionality provided by an Aruba access point infrastructure to integrate with IoT applications.
 The app provides a basic server functionality Aruba access points and controllers can connect to using the Aruba IoT interface.
 Data received via the Aruba IoT Interface, e.g. BLE telemetry, is decoded and shown in the app.

+---

-This app provides the following tools and functionalities:
+## This app provides the following tools and functionalities

 ### IoT Server